paradigmxyz/foundry-alphanet/README.md

 project of the script to execute.

-There's a github actions workflow in this repo that builds and publishes the image on each merge to master, it is availble at: `ghcr.io/fgimenez/eip3074-tools`
+There's a github actions workflow in this repo that builds and publishes the image on each merge to main, it is availble at: `ghcr.io/fgimenez/eip3074-tools`

 ### How to use
 Containers created from this image should mount a local directory containing a